 Find out the when, where and how of timetabling

-In 2020 the University is moving to a preference-based timetabling system, called MyTimetable.
-Through this system, students will be able to view, plan and enter preferred times for their classes through an approximate 2-month window.
-At the end of this period, the system will run an algorithm to randomly allocate students to classes (a process called the sort), based on entered preferences.
-The preference-based nature of MyTimetable will provide a more equitable and relaxed timetabling experience to the previous ‘first in, best dressed’ system.
+In 2020 the University moved to a preference-based timetabling system, called MyTimetable.
+Through this system, students can view, plan and enter preferred times for their classes through a set time frame.
+At the end of this period, the system runs an algorithm to randomly allocate students to classes (a process called the sort), based on entered preferences.

 The preference-based timetabling model comprises three main stages: